-Our very first facility opened in 1994 and is a 36 unit single room occupancy (SRO) permanent supportive housing project.
+Step Up’s very first facility opened in 1994 and is a 36 unit single room occupancy (SRO) permanent supportive housing project.
 Major funding was provided from the City of Santa Monica and tax credit funding.
 Step Up on Second has served as the service coordinator and mental health provider for the facility since inception and as the property manager for the last seven years.
-This facility provides permanent supportive home units for adults affected by mental illness, who may – or may not – be homeless.
-Located one block from the world famous 3rd Street Promenade, and a few blocks from the ocean (some units have ocean views!), Step Up on Second is one of the earliest demonstrations of the success of permanent supportive housing as a solution for adults affected by a mental illness who are homeless.
+This facility provides permanent supportive home units for adults experiencing mental issues, who may – or may not – and homelessness.
+Located one block from the world famous 3rd Street Promenade, and a few blocks from the ocean (some units have ocean views!), Step Up on Second is one of the earliest demonstrations of the success of permanent supportive housing as a solution for adults experiencing mental health issues and homelessness.
 On the ground floor of Step Up on Second is our nationally recognized psycho-social rehabilitation center.
-All services of Step Up on Second are available to the tenants of Step Up on Second.
+All services of Step Up are available to the tenants of Step Up on Second.

-Step Up on Fifth is located in a vibrant area in which Fred Segal is our neighbor, just three blocks from Step Up on Second.
+The National Winner of the 2015 HUD Secretary’s Housing and Community Design Award, Step Up on Fifth is located in a vibrant area just three blocks from Step Up on Second.
 These 46 SRO permanent supportive home units opened in February, 2009.
-Major supporters of this $18 million project include: tax credit funding of $7.5 million; and City of Santa Monica support of $7.1 million; Step Up on Second’s own $2.5 million capital campaign with generous support provided by a lead gift from the George Hoag Family Foundation, The Annenberg Foundation, The Weingart Foundation, and The Ahmanson Foundation.
-This facility serves adults and young people who are homeless and chronically homeless.
-Step Up on Fifth serves as a true example of the housing first approach.
+Major supporters of this $18 million project include: tax credit funding of $7.5 million; and City of Santa Monica support of $7.1 million; Step Up’s own $2.5 million capital campaign with generous support provided by a lead gift from the George Hoag Family Foundation, The Annenberg Foundation, The Weingart Foundation, and The Ahmanson Foundation.
+This facility serves adults and young people who are experiencing chronic homelessness.
 Many of the adults lived on the streets of Santa Monica for years, even decades, before moving in the first part of 2009.
-Most of Step Up on Fifth’s home units are for adults, however some units are dedicated to young adults experiencing the initial symptoms of mental illness.
-All services of Step Up on Second are available to tenants of Step Up on Fifth.
+Most of Step Up on Fifth’s home units are for adults, with a number of units dedicated to young adults experiencing the initial symptoms of mental health issues.
+All services of Step Up are available to tenants of Step Up on Fifth.

-This 8 permanent supportive home units of Daniel’s Village are specifically designed for young adults who are homeless and experiencing the initial symptoms of mental illness.
+This 8 permanent supportive home units of Daniel’s Village are specifically designed for young adults experiencing homelessness and the initial symptoms of mental health issues.
 The City of Santa Monica provided $2.02 million, MHSA funded $1.4 million, and Step Up’s own $.75 million capital campaign are the major funding sources of this $3.2 million development budget.
-Daniel’s Village opened in August, 2009, and is located just nine blocks from Daniel’s Place, Step Up’s program for young adults in the early stages of a mental illness.
+Daniel’s Village opened in August, 2009, and is located just nine blocks from Daniel’s Place, Step Up’s program for young adults in the early stages of a mental health issue.
 All tenants of Daniel’s Village have access to services at Daniel’s Place.
 This project was a major rehab of a 1940’s hotel located on the original Route 66.

-Step Up on Vine is Step Up on Second’s newest housing development.
-On March 25, 2013, 34 individuals affected by mental illness and living on the streets of Hollywood moved into this permanent supportive home.
-With initial funding from the Los Angeles County Department of Mental Health and a private contribution by Aileen Getty, Step Up on Second expanded its “housing first” permanent supportive home units outside of the Santa Monica area to Hollywood.
+Step Up on Vine opened March 25, 2013, and ended homelessness for 34 individuals experiencing mental health issues and living on the streets of Hollywood.
+With initial funding from the Los Angeles County Department of Mental Health and a private contribution by Aileen Getty, Step Up expanded its “housing first” permanent supportive home units outside of the Santa Monica area to Hollywood.